 01 Dec 2023

-Cross-border smuggling / Scrap metal smuggling endangers critical infrastructure in East Africa
+Trade and counterfeit goods / Scrap metal smuggling endangers critical infrastructure in East Africa

 Despite a ban on exports, collusion between actors in the scrap metal industry and demand in Tanzania and Uganda spur the illicit trade.